cbeck1/tf-vpcimport/README.md

 If you did not capture the VPC and need to display the output again using the following command:
 `terraform output -json | jq '.vpcid["value"]'`

-## Setup a workspace in TFE/TFE
+## Setup a workspace in Terraform Enterprise

-If you have not previously setup a credentials file or set a TFE/TFC token, we can login and setup a token.
+If you have not previously setup a credentials file or set a Terraform Enterprise token, we can login and setup a token.

 `terraform login hostname`

-This will walk through the authentication process against TFE to generate a user token.
+This will walk through the authentication process against Terraform Enterprise to generate a user token.
 The API token will be saved locally in credentials.tfrc.json and Terraform will read from this file when it requires a token.

-Once authenticated we will now configure a workspace in TFE/TFC where we will import the VPC state.
+Once authenticated we will now configure a workspace in Terraform Enterprise where we will import the VPC state.

 ```
 cd ..